 International applicants will be considered, but it is the responsibility of the applicant to acquire necessary visas and documentation

 This position is unpaid, and interns are responsible for providing their own housing and transport to Savannah, GA.
-If accepted, we can provide contact information for possible shared housing opportunities with SSU students.
+If accepted, we can provide contact information for possible shared housing opportunities with SSU students or other interns.